 A standard single-entry visa, valid for 90 days, costs US$50.
 A 90-day East African Tourist Visa, valid for Uganda, Rwanda and Kenya, is also available on arrival for US$100.
-Visa rulings are prone to change, so all visitors are advised to check the current situation with their travel agent or a Ugandan diplomatic mission before they travel, or keep an eye on our updates site.
+Multiple-entry visas cost US$100/150/200 for a period of 12/24/36 months.

-Since few major urban centres lie more than five to six hours’ drive from the capital, flying has never been an option for most people.
-The only destination in Uganda which is reached by air more often than by road is Kidepo Valley National Park, since the drive up from Kampala takes two days.
-Three operators, Fly Uganda, Aerolink and Eagle Air offer scheduled and charter flights to various tourist destinations.
-The scheduled flights are subject to minimum number of passengers and are often diversions to other destinations.
+Since few major urban centres lie more than 5–6 hours’ drive from the capital, flying has never been an option for most people, though some more upmarket safaris now use flights to cut the driving time between Murchison Falls National Park and Queen Elizabeth or Bwindi Impenetrable national parks.
+The only destination in Uganda that is reached by air almost as often as it is by road is Kidepo Valley National Park, since the drive up from Kampala cannot be accomplished easily in one day.

 Coach and bus services cover all major routes and, all things being relative, they are probably the safest form of public road transport in Uganda.
 On all trunk routes, the battered old buses of a few years back have been replaced or supplemented by large modern coaches that typically maintain a speed of 100km/h or faster, allowing them to travel between the capital and any of the main urban centres in western Uganda in less than five hours and generally at a cost of less than US$10.